October 1, 2016

 A public survey is initiated in May 2007, looking at public attitudes to land use in Alberta.
 Results are released in October 2007 Land-use Framework Workbook Summary Report.
 Results show consistently that Albertans believe that there is considerable room for improvement in land-use planning in Alberta, including:

-AWA meets with the provincial government, emphasizing the need for the Land-Use Framework process to be supported by 100 percent of Cabinet and by the Premier.
+In July, AWA meets with the provincial government, emphasizing the need for the Land-Use Framework process to be supported by 100 percent of Cabinet and by the Premier.
 During the meeting, the Premier states there will be an increase to the number of parks and protected areas in Alberta.

 Government invitation for participation by AWA and other members of the Alberta Environment Network in Land-Use Framework working groups is met with demands for improvement in the process.
 In the document “Criteria for Effective Process and Substantive Policy Direction for Alberta’s Land-Use Framework,” environmental NGOs demand effective process through goal clarity, clarity of government’s commitment to implement the Land-Use Framework, effective process design, and effective process support.
 As well, the groups want substantive policy direction for the Framework and criteria for a commitment to land-use planning in Alberta.
 The groups seek commitment from the Premier and Cabinet, a statutory basis and binding effect, and integrated planning.
 The government responds with a number of meetings with group representatives and with the participation of Ted Morton, Minister of Sustainable Resource Development, in an initial Land-Use Framework meeting in Red Deer.
 AWA attends and agrees to participate despite the lack of commitment to the demands of the environmental community.
 Minister Morton publicly states at the Red Deer meeting that he has the support of about half of the caucus for this process.

-The government holds 15 public input sessions across Alberta to gather public opinion on developing a Land-Use Framework.
+In May, the government holds 15 public input sessions across Alberta to gather public opinion on developing a Land-Use Framework.
 More than 780 Albertans attend.
 The input sessions focus on the challenges and issues facing land use in Alberta and the key characteristics and attributes the Framework should embody to deal with these challenges.
 The Sustainable Resource Development Minister states that the Land-Use Framework will provide the context, overall direction, and decision-making framework to govern and manage land use in the province.
 It will guide land-use decisions on all land, except federal land such as national parks and Indian reserves.
 The Framework is intended to meet Albertans’ long-term social and economic goals based on good environmental management.

-Alberta Sustainable Resource Development announces that it will launch a public education and consultation campaign in the fall to develop a long-term plan for land-use management.
+In July, Alberta Sustainable Resource Development announces that it will launch a public education and consultation campaign in the fall to develop a long-term plan for land-use management.

-Alberta Energy, Alberta Environment, and Alberta Sustainable Resource Development sign on to the Integrated Land Management Project Charter.
+In January, Alberta Energy, Alberta Environment, and Alberta Sustainable Resource Development sign on to the Integrated Land Management Project Charter.

 Alberta Energy, Alberta Environment, and Alberta Sustainable Resource Development make a commitment to work together to realize Alberta’s vision of Sustainable Resource and Environmental Management (SREM).